Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Introduction

 Previous studies have already alleviated the tabular limitations of FMEA.
 Ontology-based approaches have formalized worksheets into structured graph-based schemas \citep{mikos2011system,rehman2016ontology,camarillo2018knowledge}, and knowledge graph (KG) and machine learning (ML) approaches advanced reasoning capabilities.
 In particular, graph neural networks (GNNs) have been applied to learn relationships that reveal new links between elements which were not explicitly connected before \citep{filz2021data,luttermann2024automated}.
 Such relational learning is crucial when reasoning under heterogeneity.
 Retrieval-augmented generation \citep{lewis2020retrieval} has also been applied to retrieve fault causes based on natural-language similarity \citep{bahr2025knowledge}.
 Despite these advances, most research remains limited to single lines, and heterogeneity across products, equipment, terminology, and process flows continues to hinder knowledge transfer.
 There are studies that attempted to extend FMEA reuse across heterogeneous lines, including our previous works \citep{okazaki2023framework,fujiu2024description}, but these approaches rely on building heavy ontologies and use ad hoc reasoning, which reduces their practicality.
 These gaps indicate the need for a more generalizable approach.
 In particular, manufacturing knowledge should be conceptualized at the fundamental levels, such as actions, states, components, and parameters, that describe how processes operate and fail.
 Leveraging GNNs for consistent relational reasoning and incorporating process flow would then enable efficient FMEA knowledge reuse across heterogeneous manufacturing lines.

 The purpose of this study is to enhance the cross-line reusability of FMEA knowledge to support fault cause identification in heterogeneous manufacturing lines.
 The key challenge is to generalize FMEA descriptions so that similar fault phenomena can be identified even when lines differ in equipment, materials, or terminology.
-To address this challenge, we extract domain-specific concepts such as actions, states, components, and parameters and align them through an ontology that provides a unified representation.
+To address this challenge, we propose OGPAL (Ontology-Guided and Process-Aware Learning), a framework that extracts domain-specific concepts such as actions, states, components, and parameters and align them through an ontology that provides a unified representation.
 In addition, differences in process flows between lines must be taken into account so that causal reasoning does not produce inconsistent results, although the modeling of process flow itself follows existing practice.
-GNNs are then employed to learn both the semantic relationships among ontology concepts and the constraints derived from process flow, enabling consistent reasoning across heterogeneous FMEA sources.
+Within OGPAL, GNNs are then employed to learn both the semantic relationships among ontology concepts and the constraints derived from process flow, enabling consistent reasoning across heterogeneous FMEA sources.